jibon57/bbb-recorder/README.md

 **Live RTMP broadcasting.(Experimental)**

 Sometime you may want to broadcast meeting via RTMP.
 I did some experiment on it & got success but not 100%.
 To test you can use `ffmpegServer.js` to run websocket server & `liveRTMP.js` to join the meeting.
-You'll have to edit `rtmpUrl` from `ffmpegServer.js` & port (if need).
-Then add websocket value as `ffmpegServer` in `liveRTMP.js` file.
+You'll have to edit `rtmpUrl` & `ffmpegServer` info inside `config.json` file (if need).

 1) Frist run websocket server by `node ffmpegServer.js`
 2) Then in another terminal tab